What is Lye Water in Cooking?

 4 cups water

 In a medium pot, add 4 cups of water and 1 teaspoon of baking soda.
-(I used the cup for dry ingredients and not the cup for liquid).
+(I used the cup for dry ingredients and not the cup for liquid or pitcher style).
 Bring it to a boil over high heat for about 5 minutes.
 Make sure to use a shallow pot so it will not overflow and do not leave it unattended.

 You can store this into air tight jars and make sure that it is out of reach by children.